NotShrey/ChatApp-WebSocket/README.md

 # ChatApp-WebSocket
-A basic Chat App that was developed using HTML ,CSS ,JS and WebSocket
+a basic Chat App that was made and developed using NodeJS, Express and WebSocket

+npm init -y

+npm install --save express socket. io

+npm install --save-dev nodemon